Sentinel-1- Observation Scenario - Planned Acquisitions - ESA

-In exceptional cases only, emergency observation requests may alter the pre-defined observation scenario, potentially requiring use of the Stripmap (SM) mode.
+In exceptional cases only, emergency observation requests may alter the pre-defined observation scenario, potentially requiring the use of the Stripmap (SM) mode.

 Over land, the same SAR polarisation scheme is systematically used over a given area, to guarantee time series of data in the same conditions for routine operational services and to allow frequent InSAR.
 Depending on the area, the selection is either vertical or horizontal, the choice being made according to the main application behind.

 As a general principle, the polarisation scheme uses the following logic: